top of page

 We design and run our systems to make sure that your data is as safe as possible at all stages, both while it's processed and when it's stored.

-Your personal data is primarily stored in the UK.
-Some of our information, especially that hosted by a third party may be stored in the European Economic Area (EEA).
+Your personal data is primarily stored in the United Kingdom (UK).
+Some of our information, especially that hosted by a third party may be stored in the European Economic Area (EEA) or the United States (US).

 Amalgamated analytics data and that related to cookies may be stored outside of the EEA, for example in the US and are covered by a separate notice.
 We will have robust and compliant transfer mechanism in place to conduct international transfers